Updated on November 29th, 2023 at 02:26 pm

 A white belt represents the open mindedness a student must possess in order to accept teachings from the master.
 Upon showing faith and trust in the teacher, the student progresses to a yellow belt, which represents a seed.
 The practitioner with a yellow belt grows to develop quality skills.

 A green belt indicates growth, while the student with a blue belt displays maturity.
 The practitioner with a blue belt becomes strong mentally and physically and progresses to the red belt.
 A red belt represents the brightness of the sun and the ability to overcome disappointments and setbacks.
 There is the development of an aura of goodness, vitality, and patience.
+Read more about the meaning of each colored belt in martial arts here.

 Earning a black belt is preceded by progressing through the ranks of several belts, many (but not all) of which have been mentioned.
 Every martial art requires a different length of time to achieve the coveted black belt.
 Some disciplines require ten years of training, while others only three.
 Of course, this varies based on time commitment and skill requirements.
 At Master S.H.
 Yu Martial Arts, we teach a repertoire of skills that require mastery and application prior to testing, but, on the average, our students can achieve their BlackBelt after 4 years of consistent study and practice.